 So you took the plunge and got your new tattoo!
 What’s next?
 Everybody who has had a tattoo before knows that the tattoo hurts (unless you’re using our numbing cream!) but the aftercare is the most irritating.
 When a tattoo is healing, you have to endure the itching, the stinging and the peeling.
 The aftercare process is the worst, especially if you don’t know the remedy for a quicker healing process.
 This problem can be especially bad if you don’t get any aftercare advice from your tattoo artist… 7 states in America have no regulations at all on tattoos!
 Don’t fear, we have you covered.
 This blog will discuss how to look after a new tattoo and speed up the healing process.
 Without further ado, let’s get into it!

-If you have it- follow your artist’s advice
+If you have it, follow your artist’s advice

 Different artists have different opinions regarding how to look after a new tattoo.
 After all, everybody has different experiences.
 Your tattoo artist will have the best advice catered to you.
 This is because they know exactly what procedure suit’s their style and ink.
-They also know what you have had done, so can personalise the healing methods (for example, a fully coloured tattoo could take longer to heal).
-Most tattoo artists will print out a leaflet with advice on how to look after a new tattoo.
+They also know what you have had done, so can personalize the healing methods (for example, a fully coloured tattoo could take longer to heal).
+Most tattoo artists will print out a leaflet with advice on how to look after a tattoo.

 Leave the covering over the tattoo for 2-5 hours

 After getting your tattoo, your artist will cover the tattoo with clingfilm or another form of coverage.
-This will help keep any nasty germs at bay, and also helps to stop any clothing or material from rubbing and irritating the tattoo.
+This will help keep any nasty germs at bay and also helps to stop any clothing or material from rubbing and irritating the tattoo.
 Most people leave the original clingfilm on for 2-5 hours and then gently wash the area with tattoo soap.
 Some people then re-wrap the area before they get into bed so that their bedding material doesn’t irritate the tattoo.

 Gently wash the tattoo until it is completely healed